 5 Motiv Venom Cobra

 The reason behind the venom Cobra name is its name and deadly shot.
-The ball has top gear dual density core along with a Sabotage hybrid reactive coverstock.
+The ball has a top gear dual density core along with a Sabotage hybrid reactive coverstock.
 It retains energy and continuation.
-Due to the dual-density, it has impact in the velocity and motion in significant ways.
+Due to the dual-density, it has an impact on velocity and motion in significant ways.
 This new version of the reactive coverstock allows more angularity and length.

 The ball is for light to medium oil lanes, and it catches a pretty powerful speed on release.
 The angular motion lets the ball roll swiftly without any overreaction.
 The shaper I great as the ball has a good hook.
 The brand also offers a one-year warranty.
 It is perfect for those who prefer heavier and powerful shots.